 Step 2.
 Be clear on whether it’s a loan or a gift

 This is a common point of disagreement when people lend to friends or relatives.
 A shared understanding is essential from the outset.
 Ask yourself: Do I expect to get repaid?
 If so, when?
 Lay it all out on the table.

-Usually, a court will assume that you expect to be repaid and are not giving the money as a gift.
+Usually, a court will assume you expect to be repaid and aren’t giving the money as a gift.
 However, things get more complicated when money is going to a family member.
-Making it clear from the outset can prevent any issues from arising down the line.
+Making the terms clear from the outset can prevent any issues from arising down the line.